aielcbmDev/VolkswagenTechTask/README.md

 While the current implementation provides a solid architectural foundation, the following items are key priorities for the continued development of this project:

-- **UI Theming and Dimensions**: Refine and standardize dimensions, colors, and typography across the application to create a more polished user interface.
-Sorry for not handling dimensions and theming properly but I prioritized other aspects of this technical task.
 - **Expanded Unit Test Coverage**: Increase test coverage by adding comprehensive unit tests for all mappers and data formatters throughout the application.